dpezrez/gtm-attribution-cookie/README.md

 ---

-# 🤝 About Data to Value
+# 🟦 About Data to Value

-Built and maintained by myself and the team at [Data to Value](https://www.datatovalue.com) — your data activation partner helping marketing teams transform your into predictable revenue growth.
+Built and maintained by myself and the team at [Data to Value](https://www.datatovalue.com) — your data activation partner helping marketing teams transform data into predictable revenue and growth.

 ---